amleab/amleab.github.io/AA_Final Exam.md

 3. The intersection of financial aid, institutional type, and racialized institutional identity underscores the **urgent need for equity-centered policy reforms**.
 Addressing these disparities requires a multifaceted approach that not only expands access to aid but also ensures that institutional environments are resourced and structured to foster equitable outcomes.

-### **Conclusion**
+## **Conclusion**

-The regression analysis confirms that:

-- **HBCU status** is significantly and negatively associated with Pell Grant recipient graduation rates, indicating systemic challenges that continue to hinder student success in these institutions.
-- **Institutional control (CONTROL)** exerts a positive influence on outcomes, with private not-for-profit institutions outperforming public ones in terms of Pell recipient graduation rates.
-- **Institutional level (IC_LEVEL)** also plays a meaningful role, with students at 4-year institutions more likely to complete their programs than those at 2-year colleges.

-All independent variables were found to be statistically significant, reinforcing the robustness of these relationships.

-These insights contribute meaningfully to the broader literature on **higher education policy, educational equity, and socioeconomic mobility**, and should guide both policy development and institutional strategies aimed at improving postsecondary outcomes for Pell Grant recipients and other historically marginalized student populations.
+This study provides robust evidence that institutional characteristics play a critical role in shaping the graduation outcomes of Pell Grant recipients, reinforcing the urgent need for equity-focused reforms in U.S. higher education.
+The regression analysis confirms that **HBCU status is significantly and negatively associated** with graduation rates, even after accounting for structural differences—highlighting the persistent impact of systemic underinvestment and racialized institutional barriers.
+In contrast, **institutional control and level** emerged as positive predictors of student success: **private not-for-profit institutions** and **4-year colleges** consistently demonstrated higher graduation rates compared to public and 2-year institutions, respectively.
+These findings underscore how the intersection of financial aid, institutional type, and historical context contributes to disparate outcomes for low-income and historically marginalized students.
+All variables were found to be statistically significant, affirming the strength of these associations.
+Collectively, the results inform ongoing scholarship in **higher education policy, educational equity, and socioeconomic mobility**, and should directly guide policy development, funding decisions, and institutional practices aimed at advancing equitable student success across all sectors of postsecondary education.

 ## **Next Steps**